alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/services_management.md

 Turning deployments into services is usually done by the deployment manager of the application environment.

 Service definition within Alien4Cloud uses substitution in order to expose properties, requirements or capabilities.
-The first thing that you need to do is to define your service topology with substitution
+The first thing you need to do is to define your service topology, and a substitution for it

 ![service_topology](../../images/1.4.0/user_guide/service/service_topology.png)

-Once the service topology is done, you might want to create an application and deploy it on your chosen location.
-Then you can choose to expose your deployment as a service in the *Service management* section
+Once the service topology is done, you can set up an environment to be deployed on your chosen location.
+Before deploying, you can choose to expose your deployment as a service in the *Service management* section

 ![service_exposition](../../images/1.4.0/user_guide/service/service_exposition.png)

 As an admin, the service exposed will be displayed automatically in the service list *[Administration]* > *Service*

 ![service_list_with_exposed_mongo](../../images/1.4.0/user_guide/service/service_list_with_exposed_mongo.png)

-Once the service is exposed, access to the service, the matching can be configured in the same manner as an external service
+Once the service is exposed, access to the service, the matching can be configured in the same manner as an external service.

-LIMITATIONS:
+However, note that the exosed services are automatically available on the location selected for the deployment once deployed.

+# Limitations

  - Services substitution does not yet supports the exposure of multiple instances.
 Output properties cannot reference properties of scaled instances.
  - Input properties are used both for topology input and deployment inputs.
 Users should handle connection to services using capabilities only properties/attributes and eventually node attributes but not node properties.